mishanphiri/portfolio/README.md

 Utilising **R** to classify hawks into three species by constructing a basic (8)-network from first principles that uses body weight and wing length as classifiers.
 The goal is to use measurements alone to automate classifying hawks into species.
 This is a demonstration of my understanding of neural networks.
 ### Database management system for a Pizza Delivery App
 [Readme file](https://github.com/mishanphiri/portfolio/blob/main/Database_management.md)
 Creating a database management system for a startup idea for an app: Pizza Delivery with Entertainment.
-The basic functionality of the app as follows:
+The basic functionality of the app is as follows:
 Customers can order pizzas from restaurants to be delivered to a speciﬁc address, and customers can choose a special “entertainment order” option.
-When an order is an entertainment order, the delivery person stays with the customer after delivering the pizza and entertains the customers.
+When an order is an entertainment order, the delivery person stays with the customer after delivering the pizza and entertains the customer.

 ### Queries of a movie industry database | **SQL**
 [Readme file](querries.md)